Research Code of Practice for Students Enrolled in Honours Degrees - Guidelines

 - ensure that the student is aware of the Guidelines on Research Practice and, in particular, of the need to follow ethical practices appropriate to the particular discipline and any relevant profession;

-- advise the student of appropriate ethical practices and, where such clearance is required, supervise and endorse an application for clearance to the Faculty sub-committee and any other appropriate ethics committee and ensure that the research is conducted in accordance with the terms of the approval of the ethics committee(s);
+- advise the student of appropriate ethical practices and, where such clearance is required, supervise and endorse an application for ethical clearance from the appropriate authority and ensure that the research is conducted in accordance with the terms of the ethics approval;

 - encourage the student to participate in the intellectual life of the academic unit;